aws-samples/aws-cloudwatch-snapshot-graphs-alert-context/README.md

 4. Create a new NodeJS Lambda function and upload the ZIP as the source code.
 5. Set handler to emailer.myHandler.
 6. Increase execution timeout to 30s.
 7. This Lambda function requires an IAM role with permissions for Amazon SES, Amazon SNS (readonly) and Amazon CloudWatch (readonly).
+This is in addition to the AWSLambdaBasicExecutionRole.
 8. Set the following environment variables - EMAIL_TO_ADDRESS, EMAIL_FROM_ADDRESS.
 Note that these email addresses have to be verified in the Amazon Simple Email Service before emails will be sent.

 ### Building the solution: